 - Turn right side out through the bottom opening.
 Gently push out and square all the corners.
 Press flat, pressing in the seam allowance at the opening so it is flush with the sewn seam.

 - If desired, re-thread your machine with contrasting thread for the final stitching.
 We again used our purple thread.

 - Edgestitch around the entire apron.
-We used our Quarter Inch Seam foot for a consistent line.
-This closes the opening used for turning and helps hold the front to the back so the apron layers stay flat against one another.
+We used our Quarter Inch Seam foot again for a consistent line.
+This also closes the opening used for turning and helps hold the front to the back so the apron layers stay flat against one another.